Ryan Thomas (fighter): Bellator Fighting Championships

-In April 2010, Thomas signed with upstart promotion Bellator Fighting Championships.
-He took part in the promotions Season Two Welterweight Tournament, losing to Ben Askren in a Quarterfinal bout via stoppage in the first round.
+In April 2010, Thomas signed with Bellator and entered the promotion's Season Two Welterweight Tournament.
+He lost his first bout with Ben Askren at Bellator 14 via first-round stoppage in what was considered a controversial finish.

-After Jim Wallhead was pulled from the tournament, Thomas was given another Quarterfinal bout at Bellator 15 against Jacob McClintock, Thomas defeated McClintock by TKO in the first round to receive a rematch with Askren.

-On May 20, 2010, Thomas got a rematch with Ben Askren in a Semifinal bout at Bellator 19, Thomas lost via unanimous decision with all three judges scoring the contest 30-27 in favor of Askren.
+After Jim Wallhead withdrew from the tournament, Thomas was reinserted into the bracket and faced Jacob McClintock at Bellator 15, winning by first-round TKO to advance to a semifinal rematch with Askren.
+Thomas lost the rematch at Bellator 19 via unanimous decision, with all three judges scoring the bout 30–27 for Askren.

-Thomas eventually faced Jim Wallhead on October 14, 2010 at Bellator 32.
-He lost the fight via unanimous decision.
+Thomas later faced Wallhead on October 14, 2010, at Bellator 32, losing by unanimous decision.